cawtoz/dine-api/README.md

     The server will start on the port specified in the `.env` file.

 ## Contributing

-Contributions are welcome!
-Since the repository is not publicly writable, please follow these steps to suggest changes:
+Contributions are welcome!, Please follow these steps to suggest changes:

 1. Fork this repository.
 For detailed instructions, refer to the [GitHub documentation on forking a repository](https://docs.github.com/es/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo#forking-a-repository).